 Selection of experts

 Experts that were identified from the literature review, as well as experts who participated in a previous COSMIN Delphi study[13] were invited to participate.
 A ‘snowball sampling’ approach was used to identify other potential experts.
 We found no guidelines for sample sizes of Delphi studies but in general, having more panelists will facilitate acceptance and implementation of the guideline.[14]
-[6,13,15,16] we anticipated a response rate between 30-40%e invited all 481 previously identified experts to participate.
+Based on our previous experiences with Delphi studies,[6,13,15,16] we anticipated a response rate between 30-40%.
+We therefore invited all 481 previously identified experts to participate.

 Delphi rounds